Maps

 Visitor Information & Services

 If you’re looking to connect with a local tourism expert, there are more than 100 community-owned Visitor Centers and booths across the province that make up BC’s Visitor Services Network.
-To find local insight and expertise, visit our Visitor Information & Services page.
+For access to local insight and expertise, visit our Visitor Information & Services page.

 Climate & Weather

 The weather in British Columbia is influenced by latitude, mountains, and the Pacific Ocean.
 Temperature, average precipitation, and hours of sunshine can vary over short distances, but in general temperatures are warmer in the south and milder on the coast, and rainfall is heaviest in coastal communities.
-To learn more about seasonal weather, visit our Climate & Weather page.
+To learn more about seasonal weather, visit our When to Go page.

 Public Holidays